6 reasons NOT to start an Agile Transformation

 If you send simultaneously the opposite message that you want to control them, these messages will be in conflict and you have created a huge impediment not only for an agile transformation, but for your organization as a whole.

-2. mass production
+2. Mass production

 In my organization, we do only routine jobs and mass production